web-extend/web-extend/docs/guide/essentials/project-structure.md

 ## Overview

-WebExtend provides a standardized project structure that helps you organize your browser extension code efficiently.
-This guide explains the key directories and files in a WebExtend project.
+Bext provides a standardized project structure that helps you organize your browser extension code efficiently.
+This guide explains the key directories and files in a Bext project.

-A typical WebExtend project structure looks like this:
+A typical Bext project structure looks like this:

 ```
 my-extension-app/